GabrielLim01/SC1015-Anime-Analysis/README.md

 Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) focusing on animes from 2023 Anime Dataset on Kaggle

 ## Problem Definition
-Can we predict which anime receives a higher audience rating based on its attributes? \
+Can we predict the score of an anime based on its attributes? \
+Which variable is the best in predicting the score of animes\
 What models would be the best in predicting it?

 ## Parts